 The Compensation Committee determines the portion of compensation allocated to each element for each individual named executive officer.
-The Compensation Committee may reevaluate the current policies and practices as it considers advisable.
+NCM, Inc.'s Compensation Committee may reevaluate the current policies and practices as it considers advisable.
 The elements of executive compensation are generally independent of each other.

 Base Salary.
-Base salaries for NCM Inc.'s executives were established based on the scope of their responsibilities, taking into account the internal value and importance of the role, as well as experience and seniority of the individual, NCM Inc.'s ability to replace the individual and other primarily judgmental factors deemed relevant by the Compensation Committee.
+Base salaries for NCM, Inc.'s executives were established based on the scope of their responsibilities, taking into account the internal value and importance of the role, as well as experience and seniority of the individual, NCM, Inc.'s ability to replace the individual and other primarily judgmental factors deemed relevant by the Compensation Committee.

-Base salaries are reviewed annually by the Compensation Committee and the board, and may be adjusted from time to time pursuant to such review and/or in accordance with guidelines contained in the various employment agreements and are generally for relatively small percentage cost of living increases.
+Base salaries are reviewed annually by NCM, Inc.'s Compensation Committee and the board, and may be adjusted from time to time pursuant to such review and/or in accordance with guidelines contained in the various employment agreements and are generally for relatively small percentage cost of living increases.

-The Compensation Committee reviewed executive compensation in January 2010 and decided to increase the base salary by a cost of living adjustment of 2% for Messrs.
-Hall, Marks and Ferrera on January 14, 2010, which is consistent with the average increases given to the majority of employees.
-Mr. Hardy received an increase of approximately 15% to reflect a cost of living adjustment and to bring his total compensation closer to a competitive level when considered in aggregate with the performance bonus described below.
+The Compensation Committee reviewed executive compensation in January 2011 and decided to increase the base salary by a cost of living adjustment of 2% for Messrs.
+Hall, Marks and Ferrera on January 13, 2011, which is consistent with the average increases given to the majority of employees.
+Mr. Hardy received an increase of approximately 7% to reflect a cost of living adjustment and to bring his total compensation up to a more competitive level when considered in aggregate with the performance bonus described below.
+Mr. Weihe received a 25% increase effective December 1, 2010 to reflect his promotion to Executive Vice President and Chief Operations Officer.